opencybersecurityalliance/oxa/CONTRIBUTING.md

 The Open XDR Architecture (OXA) effort is a sub-project of the [Open Cybersecurity Alliance (OCA)](https://opencybersecurityalliance.org/).
 OCA is an [OASIS Open Project](https://www.oasis-open.org/open-projects/) and welcomes participation by anyone, whether affiliated with OASIS or not.
 Substantive contributions and feedback are invited from all parties, following the common conventions for participation in GitHub public repository projects.

-Participation is expected to be consistent with our [Code of Conduct](./CODE-OF-CONDUCT.md), the licenses applicable for each repository, and the acceptance of our [Contributor License Agreement](https://www.oasis-open.org/open-projects/cla/oasis-open-projects-individual-contributor-license-agreement-i-cla/), generally at the time of first contribution.
+Participation is expected to be consistent with politeness and everyone's respect, the licenses applicable for each repository, and the acceptance of our [Contributor License Agreement](https://www.oasis-open.org/open-projects/cla/oasis-open-projects-individual-contributor-license-agreement-i-cla/), generally at the time of first contribution.

 ## How to Contribute

 When contributing to the repositories in this project, please first discuss significant changes you wish to make via issue, email, GitHub discussion, or via the project's email list.

+## Types of contribution
+- Have something to say: join us at slack (find how to join in [README](README.md)), or create a ticket at [GitHub Issues](https://github.com/opencybersecurityalliance/oxa/issues).
+- Report bugs: report bugs at [GitHub Issues](https://github.com/opencybersecurityalliance/oxa/issues).
+- Fix bugs: look through the [GitHub Issues](https://github.com/opencybersecurityalliance/oxa/issues) for bugs to fix.
+- Implement features: look through the [GitHub Issues](https://github.com/opencybersecurityalliance/oxa/issues) for features to implement.
+- Write documentation: we use the [Google Style docstrings](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) in our source code.

+**And the most important:**
+- Share your product ingestion mapper: submit a PR to the OXA repo (link coming soon).
+- Share your product automation mapper: submit a PR to the OXA automation repository (link coming soon)

 ### Issues